polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg-client-drivers.md

 ## RPMsg TTY client driver <a name="rpmsg-tty-driver"></a>
 Exposes a standard TTY interface (/dev/RPMSGX) on top of the RPMsg framework.
-Allows to read/write to the TTY device to send/receive messages from a remote software context.
+Allows reading/writing to the TTY device to send/receive messages from a remote software context.

 ### Enabling the RPMsg TTY client driver
 This driver is automatically configured in Yocto and Buildroot AMP machines using the following kernel configuration: